Last Updated on February 2, 2023 by Clarisse Walters

-You can eat hibiscus flowers directly from the plant or use them in tea, jam salads, or relishes.
-Not only are these flowers edible, but they also have essential medicinal value, the reason why many cultures use them in tea.
-However, due to their beauty, hibiscus flowers are primarily grown for ornamental purposes.
+You can eat hibiscus flowers fresh from the plant or use them in tea, jam salads, or relishes.
+Not only are these flowers edible, but they also have essential medicinal value, which is one reason why many cultures use them in tea.
+Hibiscus flowers are primarily grown for ornamental purposes.

 Can You Eat Hibiscus Tea Leaves?